abhiamishra/ACM-Research-Coding-Challenge-F21/README.md

 As per the VADER guidelines,
 the scientific literature surrounding NLP has determined that compound scores above 0.05 are termed as positive, compound scores below -0.05 are termed as negative, and scores between -0.05 and 0.05 as neutral.
-Using this rule-based library - it's purely looking at words and their strict significance rather than also implementing context - I was able to obtain the compound scores for each sentence as well as the proportions of positive/negative/neutral sentiments in each sentence.
+Using this rule-based library - it's purely looking at words and their strict significance and also implementing context - I was able to obtain the compound scores for each sentence as well as the proportions of positive/negative/neutral sentiments in each sentence.